doritoes/iploc8.com/3_Docker.md

       - the API key is validated and the connection secured using JWT
         - first the API is posted to retrieve a token
         - second the data is retrieved, secured by the token
-      - you can modify the url and apiKey to use your local docker container api v2
+      - you can modify the url and apiKey to use your local docker container API v2
     - http://127.0.0.1:5000/api/v1/ip?ip=8.8.8.8
     - http://127.0.0.1:5000/api/v3/ip/8.8.8.8
     - http://127.0.0.1:5000/api/v4/ip/8.8.8.8